TACHarsis/hemtt-mod-template/ReadMe.md

 * hemtt v10+

     build_v10.bat           - to build without signing.
-Will build into '.hemtt\build' directory. build_dev_v10.bat       - to build dev version, set up for file patching with associated softlinks.
-Will build into '.hemtt\dev' directory. build_release_v10.bat   - to build ready for release with signing.
-Will build into '.hemtt\release' directory.
+Will build into '.hemttout\build' directory. build_dev_v10.bat       - to build dev version, set up for file patching with associated softlinks.
+Will build into '.hemttout\dev' directory. build_release_v10.bat   - to build ready for release with signing.
+Will build into '.hemttout\release' directory.

 If you just build mod as is, your mod will be called "My Cool Mod" and do nothing but put out a chat message when you enter a mission/editor preview.